Ching-Liang Lin: Life

-She was born in 1931 in Takao Prefecture (present-day Kaoshiung).
-She graduated from Kaohsiung Municipal Kaohsiung Girls' Senior High School.
+Lin was born in 1931 in Takao Prefecture (present-day Kaoshiung).
+She graduated from Kaohsiung Municipal Kaohsiung Girls' Senior High School, then attended National Taiwan University (NTU), where she earned her bachelor's degree in physics.
 She was a witness to the February 28 incident in 1947 which killed thousands in Taiwan and resulted in decades of martial law known as the White Terror.

-During this time, she chose to focus on the study of physics.
-She attended the University of Tokyo and was awarded a doctorate in physics in 1966.
-She returned to Taiwan in 1970 and was asked to create a physics department at Soowchow University.
+After graduating from National Taiwan University, Lin attended the University of Tokyo and obtained her Ph.D. in physics in 1966.
+She returned to Taiwan in 1970 and was asked to create a physics department at Soochow University.
 She married another academic, Feng Tsuan Hua, around 1972 and they left for a couple of years to work in Massachusetts in the United States at the University of Massachusetts, Amherst.

 She became a professor of physics at the National Taiwan University.
 From 1981 to 1983 she was the head of the department of physics at the university.
-As of 2019 she is the only woman to hold this role.
-Whilst she was in charge she arranged an audit of the department and it was found that a radioactive source that was meant to be stored safely was missing.
-The newspapers reported the problem and it was only when national bodies became involved that the radium - beryllium neutron source was found.
-She wanted to concentrate on teaching so she stood down from her management role.
+Whilst she was in charge, she arranged an audit of the department, and it was found that a radioactive source that was meant to be stored safely was missing.
+The newspapers reported the problem, and it was only when national bodies became involved that the radium - beryllium neutron source was found.
+She wanted to concentrate on teaching, so she stood down from her management role.
 She continued to teach for twenty years, and she was cited as a role model for other women to study physics.

 She retired and died in 2019 at National Taiwan University Hospital.